karivmcmahon/EventMate/README.md

 Event-Mate is website created in Java with a Cassandra database.
 You sign up to Event-Mate, give information like gender preference for attending events and age (max, min) for attending events with as well as a travel distance preference.
-Once logged on, EventMate displays events within your distance preference based on your postcode to the events postcode using kilometers.
+Once logged on, EventMate displays events within your distance preference based on your postcode to the events postcode using kilometers, we use Google maps API to calculate the distance.
 Once you click attend, Event-Mate will add 3 friends who aren't currently your friends and want to go to the same event.
 The addition of friends is based on people who have the most in common with you and your preferences set in sign up or in settings.
-Once friends, you are then able to message each other and organise going to events.
+Once friends, you are then able to message each other and organise going to events you have in common

 Below is an explanation of the JSP pages in Event-Mate